tomoyukikashiro/google-calendar-api-sample/README.md

 ### Create HTML

 load Javascript client.
-`onload` parameter is set a callback method name which will be called when client is initialized.
+`onload` parameter is to set a callback method name which will be called when client is initialized.

 	<script src="https://apis.google.com/js/client.js?onload=onLoadGapiClient"></script>